ADVANTICS/documentation/charge-controllers/evcc_versions.md

 release.

 > [!WARNING]
-> These are not automatic nightly releases.
-Yet, they are also far from being well tested.
-Use at
-> your own risk.
+> These are development releases

 <div class="small-table compact-table">